Gilda Maria Pompéia

 Centro de profissionalização e de apoio ao emprego - CEPAE

-This profile was prepared when Gilda Maria Pompéia was elected to the Ashoka Fellowship in 1989.
+This description of Gilda Maria Pompéia's work was prepared when Gilda Maria Pompéia was elected to the Ashoka Fellowship in 1989.

 Gilda Maria Pompeia, 28, works in Sao Paulo, developing drug prevention courses for high school teachers.